-To the general cyber threat, threat Intelligence is a widely used term now.
-If you are a cyber security professional, you must be at least familiar with the term even if you do not know about its modus operandi.
-Threat intelligence is expected to be correctly understood by professionals working in the security operations center, dealing with SIEM or the incident response team.
+Threat Intelligence is a widely used term now.
+If you are a cybersecurity professional, you must be familiar with the term even if you don't fully understand the nuances.
+Threat intelligence plays a crucial role in today's cybersecurity defence apparatus and must be correctly understood by professionals working in the various domains of cybersecurity, especially those in security operations centres, dealing with SIEM like tools or those that work with incident response teams.

 Cyber Management Alliances preferred IT security solutions and consultancy provider, Advanced Cyber Solutions, have been awarded the Ipswitch Partner of the Year for Northern Europe, in recognition of their unrivalled service in the region.